Bioconductor/BiocAsia2021/content/sponsors.md

 ## Sponsor Opportunities

-> Interested in sponsoring this conference? <br> Please contact <Martin.Morgan@RoswellPark.org>
+> Interested in sponsoring this conference? <br> Please contact <koki.tsuyuzaki@riken.jp>

-**Your sponsorship will help increase diversity and representation at Bioconductor 2020** by:
+**Your sponsorship will help increase diversity and representation at Bioconductor 2021** by:

 - Funding travel scholarships for students and postdoctoral fellows.
 - Providing caregiver awards to assist in childcare or eldercare costs (new in 2020).